aakashjhawar/Image-Watermarking/README.md

 ```
 (Execute the main.m file)

-## About DCT
+## Discrete Cosine Transformation
-You can read more about DCT2 [here](https://in.mathworks.com/help/images/ref/dct2.html).
+You can read about DCT2 [here](https://in.mathworks.com/help/images/ref/dct2.html).

 ## Prerequisites